Matthew-Hsu/PiPass/README.md

     ->  sudo apt-get install bridge-utils -y
     ->  sudo apt-get install p7zip-full -y

-Download PiPass from the 1.3 branch as a zip file and extract the contents on your local machine.
+Download PiPass from the 1.4 branch as a zip file and extract the contents on your local machine.
 You will notice three directories inside PiPass: etc, opt, and var.
 These three directories are the locations where you want to install PiPass (e.g., Linux root locations would be /etc/, /opt/, and /var/).
 Go ahead and merge the directories and it will be safe to overwrite the files with PiPass' configuration files.

+For security sake, PiPass will only work on the Nintendo 3DS that you authorize.
+Access the PiPass Dashboard by opening up a web browser on a device of your choice and enter your Raspberry Pi's IP address into the address bar.
+The PiPass Dashboard should be displayed.
+Go to your Nintendo 3DS and open up your connection settings to find out your 3DS' MAC address.
+Once you have your MAC address, you can add it to the authenticated list by doing the following:

+    +   Click "PiPass".
+    +   Click "Settings".
+    +   Enter your 3DS' MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
+    +   Click "Save".

-As a security measure, add the MAC address of your Nintendo 3DS by entering the following command:
+Likewise, you can add the MAC address of your Nintendo 3DS by entering the following command:

     ->  sudo nano /etc/hostapd/mac_accept

-Each MAC address should be on a new line.
+Like the dashboard, each MAC address should be on a new line.

 Most of the features controlled by PiPass can actually be ran through the PiPass Dashboard.
 Since your Raspberry Pi will act as a web server as well, you will need to make sure it has the permissions to do so.
 The following commands can grant execution: